flereofc/maverick/README.md

 ## License & Copyright

-Copyright © 2025 [YOUR NAME].
+Copyright © 2026 flere.
 All rights reserved.

 Permission is granted to use, fork, and modify this software for personal, non-commercial use, provided that **all** of the following are true: